 Substance abuse, whether it involves alcohol and/or drugs, is indisputably at frightening levels in this country.
-Those in the nursing profession are at particular risk for abuse, in part because of their highly-stressful jobs and also because of their access to prescription drugs.
+Those in the nursing profession are at particular risk for abuse, in part because of their highly stressful jobs and also because of their access to prescription drugs.

 Untreated substance abuse can be dangerous not only for the nurses suffering from it, but for the patients in their care.
 A mistake that causes harm or worse to a patient or even places them at risk can endanger a nurse’s license and the career that nurse has studied and trained so hard for.

 Like most state nursing boards, the Arizona State Board of Nursing has a program designed to provide an alternative to disciplinary measures and to help nurses recover from substance abuse.
 It’s called the Chemically Addicted Nurses Diversion Option, or CANDO.
-According to the nursing board’s “Frequenty Asked Questions” about CANDO, it’s purpose is “to protect the health, safety and welfare of the public through the early detection, treatment and monitoring of substance dependent nurses.”
+According to the nursing board’s “Frequently Asked Questions” about CANDO, it’s purpose is “to protect the health, safety and welfare of the public through the early detection, treatment and monitoring of substance dependent nurses.”

 Nurses licensed in Arizona may refer themselves to CANDO.
 They may also enter the program after a complaint or prior to an investigation.
 Complaints may come from colleagues, employers, patients, pharmacies, regulatory agencies or law enforcement.
-However, one of the requirements is that the nurse acknowledge the substance abuse issue.
+However, one of the requirements is that the nurse acknowledges the substance abuse issue.
 Participation in the program is voluntary.

 For a nurse to be eligible for CANDO, he or she may not have done any of the following: